-In this tutorial, you will learn how to create an environment to run your MySQL database (we call this environment an instance), connect to the database, and delete the DB instance.
-We will do this using Amazon Relational Database Service (Amazon RDS) and everything done in this tutorial is free tier eligible.
+In this tutorial, you will learn how to create an environment to run your MySQL database (we call this environment an instance), connect to the database, and delete the database instance.
+We will do this using Amazon Relational Database Service (Amazon RDS) and everything done in this tutorial is Free Tier eligible.

-When you click here, the AWS management console will open in a new browser window, so you can keep this step-by-step guide open.
-When this screen loads, find RDS under Database and click to open the Amazon RDS Console.
+a.
+Open the AWS Management Console in a new browser window, so you can keep this step-by-step guide open.
+When the console opens, select Database from the left navigation pane and choose RDS to open the Amazon RDS console.

 Note: AWS Cloud resources are housed in highly available data center facilities in different areas of the world.
 Each Region contains multiple distinct locations called Availability Zones.
 You have the ability to choose which Region to host your Amazon RDS activity in.

-c.
+d.
 You now have options to select your engine.
-For this tutorial, click the MySQL icon, leave the default value of edition and engine version, and select the Free Tier template.
+For this tutorial, choose the MySQL icon, leave the default value of edition and engine version, and select the Free Tier template.

 - DB instance identifier: Type a name for the DB instance that is unique for your account in the Region that you selected.
 For this tutorial, we will name it rds-mysql-10minTutorial.